 8. Visioneers (2008)

 A dark comedy, ‘Visioneers’ is written and directed by Brandon Drake.
-The film centers on an epoch in the human history in which people start to explode from excessive stress.
+The film centers on an epoch in human history in which people start to explode from excessive stress.
 In the midst of panic, George Washington Winsterhammerman, essayed by Zach Galifianakis, tries to live a usual and calm life by ignoring the pandemic.
 However, things spiral downwards when he suffers his first symptom.
 ‘Visioneers’ is powered by the incandescent comedic talent of Galifianakis.
 The screenplay complements his performance by providing several genuinely hilarious situations.
-The writing is soaked in dark comedy, which helps create an absurdist commentary on the society.
-Though ‘Visioneers’ didn’t meet with an enthusiastic critical response, it has seasoned into an engaging watch though the passage of time.
+The writing is soaked in dark comedy, which helps create an absurdist commentary on society.
+Though ‘Visioneers’ didn’t meet with an enthusiastic critical response, it has seasoned into an engaging watch through the passage of time.

 Read More: Movies Like Good Will Hunting